 Southern Ontario has lost much of its agricultural land, mostly due to urban sprawl.
 Over 2,000 farms and 150,000 acres (61,000 ha) of farmland in the GTA alone were lost to production in the two decades between 1976 and 1996.
+The Greenbelt protects our agricultural land base, essential to farming while sustaining a local food economy and ensuring Ontarians’ have access to fresh, local food.

 And it tastes better!
 Local food is fresher and healthier because it’s harvested when it’s ripe rather than when it needs to be shipped.